nathaneastwood/fablore/src/main-story/04-monarch/step-into-the-light.md

 "My party fought a group of cultists in the Northern realms.
 They'd captured some nearby villagers to sacrifice as part of a ritual, and once we had freed them from their bindings, I told the rest of my party to get them to safety.
 My second-in-command and I remained to fight off the cultists, and hopefully to give the others time to escape."
 Boltyn paused for a moment, eyebrows furrowed as he drew the memories to the surface.

 "All of the cultists had aether affinity, and could cast runes and spells.
 Some of them were using the Shadow aether in order to drain energy from my second, Leander, who quickly became too weak to fight and collapsed to the ground.
 I remember standing between him and the cultists, trying to find a way to prevent them from killing him, or chasing after our party and the villagers they were leading to freedom.
-And then, just as I thought I was going to die in that circle—"
+And then, just as I thought I was going to die in that circle-"

 "You saw Bellona," Prism guessed, a quiet, unshakeable certainty ringing through her soft voice.

-"I felt determined, and then very warm—as if I were standing in front of an open fire.
+"I felt determined, and then very warm-as if I were standing in front of an open fire.
 It was familiar, but also simultaneously the strangest feeling I've ever experienced.
 I felt as though I had recognised an old friend, someone whom I had not seen in a very long time, and yet reconnected with almost instantly.
-And then—suddenly everything seemed so much brighter.
+And then-suddenly everything seemed so much brighter.
 My sword turned white-hot in my hands, light burst forth from the blade, and the unnatural shadows began to dissipate.
 Their arcane attacks just glanced off my armour, and then vanished altogether.
 The moment that their spells began to fail, I just charged forward and immediately went on the offensive.
 I've never felt like that before, but at the time, it felt so natural.
 Like I'd done it before."

 "As if you somehow just knew, deep inside your soul, what to do.
 You called the light, and it answered so quickly and readily that you thought you must have done it before."